Festival of Nations 2025

 Photo by Emily Zheng

-For freshmen experiencing Bollywood FON for the first time, the costumes played a key role in making them feel connected to the culture.
 Freshman Shondita Shaha said, “Participating in Bollywood FON for the first time was exciting and welcoming.
 The costumes played a big role in representing and adding to my culture.”

 From the initial planning stages in September to the final performance, the process of creating Bollywood FON’s costumes is a long and complex journey.
 However, the end result is a visually striking performance that celebrates South Asian culture.